oracle/rwloadsim/docs/ERRORLIST.md

 The O/S error normally has further details.

 ### RWL-059 warning: "clock start time (%.2f) cannot be negative"
 When using the -c option, the start time must be zero or larger.
+If you are using multi process execution, too long time may have passed after the prepare call to rwloadsim with the -P option until the actual execution is done with the -M or -R option.

 ### RWL-060 error: "control loop option '%s' specified more than once"
 A control loop option can only be provided once.